Financial Aid

 • Families who are not required to file a tax return must send documentation to reflect this, such as documentation for Social Security Income, Welfare, Child Support, Food Stamps, Workers' Compensation, TANF, and other related documents.

 FACTS will verify supporting documents and assess a family's ability to pay and need determination.
 Based upon a predetermined amount of total aid available, the Diocese will make recommended awards for each applicant.
-Saint Patrick Catholic School will contact families about financial aid received.
-All families seeking financial aid from the MPF or EISTC must complete a FACTS application form including supporting documents by March 1.
-We encourage all families seeking financial aid to complete both SSS and FACTS application to obtain the highest possible financial aid package.
+Saint Patrick Catholic School will contact families about the total financial aid received.
+All families seeking financial aid from the MPF or EISTC must complete a FACTS application form including supporting documents by February 1.
+We encourage all families seeking financial aid to complete both the Clarity and FACTS applications to obtain the highest possible financial aid package.

 List of 2 items.